In this post

 If your employees use their personal phones or other mobile devices to complete work-related tasks during the business day, then providing a stipend positions you as an employer who cares about your people.

-With Benepass, you can offer a cell phone allowance as part of your work-from-home stipend or Lifestyle Spending Account, enabling your employees to use their benefit funds for their phone plans or any other perk that suits them.
-Here's how it works:
+With Benepass, you can offer a cell phone allowance as part of your Remote Work Account or Lifestyle Spending Account, enabling your employees to use their benefit funds for their phone plans or any other perk that suits them.
+Here’s how it works:

 - Design your perks program by setting the amount and eligible spend categories.